-Known as “the food of the gods”, chocolate’s history dates as far back as 2,000 years B.C. when early Mesoamericans fermented a bitter drink made from cacao seed, chili, mustard and honey.
-Thought to bring strength to the early Mayans and Aztecs before battles, similar drinks called “Chilates” are still consumed today in southern Mexico.
+Known as “the food of the gods”, chocolate’s history dates as far back as 2,000 years B.C.E when early Mesoamericans fermented a bitter drink made from cacao seed, chili, mustard, and honey.
+Thought to have brought strength to the early Mayans and Aztecs before battle, similar drinks called chilates are still consumed today in southern Mexico.